ShivaAdigopula/movie-booking-ui/README.md

 # Tech Strategy
 Movie Booking App bootstraped with React Libary, maintains state of the components using State Management Tool called - Redux and uses Thunk as its middleware and Axios libary to access RESTful Webservice.
-Reusale UI components created for Movie Cards, Movie Booking Cards using Material-UI component Library.
+Reusable UI components created Material-UI component Library.